Martin-Jung/Homepage/hugo/content/post/2018_DataScienceInGoogleCloud.md

 {{% alert warning %}}
 At the end, ensure that the VM is turned off, otherwise it will create ongoing costs!
 {{% /alert %}}

-### Memo
-As I read more, I learnt that there are way more convenient ways of getting started with cloud computing, especially for R ;) \